loulai/co2_emissions_visualizations/README.md

 # Germany Is Not That Bad

 This is a visualization I made for my Data Visualization class as part of my Masters of Data Science at the University of San Francisco.
-This vizualization was made with Tableu and created into a gif.
+This vizualization was made with Tableau and created into a gif.
 The data was cleaned and joined using Python in Jupyter Notebook.
 You can see the code [here](https://github.com/loulai/co2_emissions_visualizations/blob/master/emissions_per_capita_code.ipynb).

 ![viz](./emissions_per_capita.gif)